tdworowy/DeepLearningStaff/README.md

 Web front-end, REST api and (hopefully) GraphQL api for Keras.
 It will provide ability to build, train and monitor deep learning models (more at once due possibility to run multiple Keras "nodes").
 It is still on POC stage so most of Keras functionalities are not covered and web ui is not extremely useful yet.

-# ow to run
+# How to run
-recommended way to run is to use docker containers. first think to do is to set flask_host in config.yaml to current machie ip.
+Recommended way to run is to use docker containers. first think to do is to set flask_host in config.yaml to current machie ip.
 After that:
 * mkdir -p data <- directory that will be use by MongoDb